alexrod61/starter-academic/content/home/experience.md

     date_start: '2021-01-01'
     date_end: '2023-06-30'
     description: |2-
-        Lecture, lab instructor, and/or mentor in the [Master of Data Science program](https://ubc-mds.github.io/descriptions/) (Vancouver option) for the following courses:
+        Lecture, lab instructor, and/or mentor in the Master of Data Science [for the following courses](https://ubc-mds.github.io/descriptions/):

         +  DSCI 551: Descriptive Statistics and Probability for Data Science
         +  DSCI 552: Statistical Inference and Computation I